Harding Park Recycled Water Project - celebrating the completion of San Francisco's first recycled water project.

 The project includes:

 - Distribution: A new pump station at the Harding Park Maintenance Yard, and approximately 4,800 feet of 18-inch distribution pipeline along Lake Merced Boulevard.

 - Storage: A new 700,000 gallon underground recycled water storage tank at the Harding Park Maintenance Yard.

 - Back-up Connection: A back-up connection to the SFPUC potable water distribution system.

-The use of recycled water to irrigate Harding Park and Fleming Golf Courses will reduce the San Francisco Regional Water System’s dependency on a single source of water, decrease demand on surface water, provide a drought-resistant water source, and decrease wastewater discharges to the Pacific Ocean.
+The use of recycled water to irrigate Harding Park and Fleming Golf Courses reduces the San Francisco Regional Water System’s dependency on a single source of water, decreases demand on surface water, provides a drought-resistant water source, and decreases wastewater discharges to the Pacific Ocean.